Chest of drawers: Terminology

 The chest drawers were and are called by many names: LAMSAS database contains 37 answers to the request to name a chest of drawers, with "bureau" and "dresser" most popular at 52.5% and 17.5% respectively.
 Chippendale called them "commode tables" or "commode bureau tables", Hepplewhite used the terms "commodes", "chests of drawers".
-At the beginning of the 20th century "bureau" became popular in the American English, Morse suggests that the name came from the similarities in the construction to "bureau desks", popular in the 18th century.
+At the beginning of the 20th century "bureau" became popular in American English.
+Morse suggests that the name came from the similarities in the construction to "bureau desks", popular in the 18th century.

 A chifforobe (from chiffonier + wardrobe) is a combination of a wardrobe and a chest of drawers.